caspercasanova/caspercasanova/README.md

-## I'm Nicholas

-- Looking to work with a team of industrial techno creatives.
+## Looking to work with a team of industrial techno creatives

 <h3 align="left">Intrests:</h3>
     <p align="left">